How Building Codes Are Being Updated and Driving Development After the Surfside Condo Collapse

 Allen added that in Florida and across the country, code developments ensure people have a safer place to live.

 “The International Energy Conservation Code® (IECC) is a good one,” Allen continued.
-“It encourages people to utilize methods and materials that make homes more energy-efficient.
+“It encourages people to utilize methods and materials that make homes more energy efficient.
 You may spend a little more money upfront building a new house, but in the long run, your utility bills will be far less, so it’s a long-term payoff.”

-Allen has seen many evolutions in building safety throughout his roughly five-decade career, which started in construction in the ‘70s.
+Allen has seen many improvements in building safety throughout his roughly five-decade career, which started in construction in the ‘70s.
 At the time, some hurricane risks were addressed by attaching a small clip to the rafters of a home.
 Today, the entire structure is tied down to the foundation, providing far greater stability.

 “The building codes are constantly upgrading to embrace new technology, new methods of construction and new materials,” said Allen.
 “There is a plethora of different construction types that, at one time, weren’t covered by the code.
 But now they are, and with every revision of the code we add additional ways of doing things.”